moveit/moveit2_tutorials/doc/how_to_guides/parallel_planning/parallel_planning_tutorial.rst

 Tips
 ----

-- When you want to use the same pipeline with the different planners (e.g. PILZ planner with PTP and LIN) in parallel, it is recommended to initialize multiple planning pipelines in moveit_cpp rather than using the same one in multiple parallel planning requests
+- When you want to use different planners of the same pipeline (e.g. PILZ planner with PTP and LIN) in parallel, it is recommended to initialize multiple planning pipelines in moveit_cpp rather than using the same one in multiple parallel planning requests.
+In this example two OMPL pipelines are loaded.